syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 The following output is displayed as a result of the above code example.
 ![](Worksheet_images/Worksheet_img7.png)

-## Show / Hide Gridlines
+## Show/Hide Gridlines

 Gridlines act as a border like appearance of cells.
 They are used to distinguish cells on the worksheet.
-You can dynamically show / hide gridlines by selecting PAGE LAYOUT tab in the ribbon and uncheck Gridlines in the Show group.
+You can dynamically show/hide gridlines by using one of the following ways,

+* Select PAGE LAYOUT tab in the ribbon and uncheck Gridlines in the Show group.
-You can also show / hide gridlines in a worksheet using [`showGridlines`](http://help.syncfusion.com/js/api/ejspreadsheet#members:sheets-showgridlines "showGridlines") property.
+* Show/Hide gridlines in a worksheet using [`showGridlines`](http://help.syncfusion.com/js/api/ejspreadsheet#members:sheets-showgridlines "showGridlines") property and [`showGridlines`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:showgridlines "showGridlines") method.

 The following code example describes the above behavior.